G1ANT-Robot/G1ANT.Manual/g1ant-language/structures/rectangle.md

 ♥rect = 2⫽4⫽12⫽40
 ```

-Rectangles can also be easily inserted from Robot's Menu Insert -&gt; rectangle, or using shortcut `ctrl+r`
+Rectangles can also be easily inserted from Robot's Menu Insert -> rectangle, or using shortcut `ctrl+r`
 Rectangles' width, height and x,y coordinates of their top left corners can be accessed as follows:

 ```G1ANT